 I found the whole thing funny because that is the beauty of having cats around.
 They are cheeky!
 That’s what we like about them.
 However, they can’t eat that kind of food.
 So, we also did everything that was able to don’t let them eat it, and we managed it.

-But one customer – the one that gives “crazy cat people a bad name”, remember? – that was in the table next to us didn’t agree with it.
+But one customer – the one that gives “crazy cat people a bad name”, remember? – that was at the table next to us didn’t agree with it.

 She quickly invaded our space to clean the floor “properly”, moaning a bit and letting us know that “that was not acceptable”.
 The kind of attitude that may put people off when deciding to visit a place like this.